tri-cods/install/guides/python.md

 ### Step 3: Run conda from your terminal

 Open your OS/X terminal.
-You can find your terminal by *clicking* the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar.
-Type `Terminal` in `Spotlight` and press the `Enter` key on your keyboard.
+You can find your terminal by *clicking* the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar or press `Cmd + Space`, type '`Terminal` and press `Enter`.
 In your terminal, run the following:

 ```console
 cd ~